 When snow falls at rush hour, early gritting cannot take place due to traffic congestion.
 Roads can still have icy patches and drivers should remain vigilant and aware of the need to drive carefully at all times.

-How to tell whether roads are icy or not
+How to tell if roads are icy or not

 It is often difficult to tell when ice is forming on roads and conditions will probably vary across Medway from hour to hour.
 If there is a white frost on grass and cars in the morning, you may encounter icy patches on the roads.
 We keep local radio stations and TV networks informed about road conditions and tell the media when the main routes are gritted.